Travis Scott: 2021–2022: Return to performing

+2023-present: Utopia, film, tour, and re-release activity

 On March 19, 2023, Scott and DJ Calvin Harris performed at MDLBEAST in Jeddah, on the eve of the Saudi Arabian Grand Prix.
 On July 21, 2023, Scott released the lead single to Utopia, "K-pop" with Bad Bunny and The Weeknd.
-On July 28, Scott released Utopia consisting of 19 tracks and alongside his debut directal musical film Circus Maximus which he also wrote and starred in.
+On July 28, Scott released his fourth studio album, Utopia, to mixed reviews, consisting of 19 tracks and alongside his debut directorial musical film Circus Maximus which he also wrote and starred in.
+He co-directed the film with filmmaker Harmony Korine.
+The 75-minute anthology film was screened in select AMC Theaters and later made available on Apple Music and YouTube.
 Utopia featured KayCyy, Teezo Touchdown, Bon Iver, Sampha, Drake, Playboi Carti, Sheck Wes, Beyoncé, Rob49, 21 Savage, the Weeknd, Yung Lean, Young Thug, James Blake, Westside Gunn, Kid Cudi, Bad Bunny, Future, and SZA.
-The album debuted at number one on the Billboard 200, becoming his fourth consecutive album to do so (including JackBoys).
+The album debuted at number one on the Billboard 200, becoming his fourth consecutive album to do so (including JackBoys), and remained at number one for four weeks after its release.
+The album 496,000 first-week units sold, and remained in the Top 10 for 12 weeks and in the Top 15 for 23 weeks.
+The album’s single “Fein” also peaked at number five on the Billboard Hot 100.
+“Fein” garnered over 1.5 billion global streams.
+Utopia amassed 7.1 billion global streams, ranking as the best-selling hip-hop album of 2023.
+Scott later starred as crime lord Zion in Korine's film Aggro Dr1ft, which premiered at the 80th Venice International Film Festival in September 2023, and became publicly available through Korine's website in June 2024.

+In November 2023, Scott was profiled for a GQ Men of the Year issue cover story titled “The Reemergence of Travis Scott.”
+In the same year, Scott collaborated with PIN-UP Magazine for a feature in which as the cover star, Scott posed with his body contorted into the 26 letters of the alphabet.
+To support Utopia, Scott staged a series of events, including a concert at Rome’s Circus Maximus.
+The subsequent “Utopia - Circus Maximus Tour ran into 2024 with dates at venues such as SoFi Stadium and the Circus Maximus in Rome and was reported to have grossed about $209 million, being recorded as the highest-grossing tour by a solo rapper at the time.
 On February 4, 2024, Scott performed at the 2024 Grammy Awards.
 Scott performed "My Eyes", "Fein", and "I Know ?" from Utopia, which was nominated for Rap Album of the year.
 His performance of "Fein" was accompanied by guest Playboi Carti, who features on the album version of the song, but caused controversy as Scott was heard referencing his 10 nominations without a victory at the award show that year.